crylune/linux-lune/README.md

 ... then recreate the configuration for your bootloader of choice.

-I might create an AUR submission for this in the future, but this kernel may be niche, so I'll see.
-For now, check back often and update to any new versions by downloading the updated tarball and running the same command.
-I update the kernel very regularly.
+The Lune kernel is updated only when `linux-hardened` receives an update.

 ## Patch file
-The patch file is almost entirely the one from `linux-hardened`, with my changes being code compatibility with `linux-zen`. increased `vm.max_map_count` value, and configuring some features for security at the kernel level (see Configurations below).
+The patch file is almost entirely the one from `linux-hardened`, with my changes being code compatibility with `linux-zen`. increased `vm.max_map_count` value, and configuring some features for security at the kernel level (see [Configurations](https://github.com/crylune/linux-lune#configurations) below).

 If you wish to build your own kernel (for example to tailor it to your CPU's architecture), clone `linux-zen`, have the corresponding `lune-hardened-vx.xx.xx.patch` file in the `PKGBUILD`'s directory, and follow instructions from the ABS.